-- (1) For the periods ending December 31, 2019 and 2018 this line item includes debt instruments at fair value through other comprehensive income according to IFRS 9.
-For 2017, this line item consists of available for sale instruments. - (2) Threshold is the asset generated when we post collateral for a derivative with a counterparty that has negative mark-to-market for us.
+(1) For the periods ending December 31, 2020, 2019 and 2018 this line item includes debt instruments at fair value through other comprehensive income according to IFRS 9.

+(2) Threshold is the asset generated when we post collateral for a derivative with a counterparty that has negative mark-to-market for us.
 Some Central Security Depository agreements permit this collateral to generate interest at the overnight rate and this is the source of interest income associated with this asset.